Services

 -

 This workshop considers the challenges Black researchers face when consulting with reference services in archives.
-Participants will learn to think critically about their perspectives and their current approaches to providing access.
+Participants will learn to think critically about their positionality, perspectives, and their current approaches to providing access.
 Practical suggestions will be offered to reference archivists to help them provide community-centered services.
 This workshop includes small group activities and discussions with time for reflection.

 In this workshop, participants will: